Tamarine Tanasugarn

 Tanasugarn's career-high WTA ranking is No. 19, achieved on 13 May 2002, which is the highest ranking ever achieved by a Thai female player.
-She won four singles and eight WTA doubles titles, and was briefly a doubles partner with Maria Sharapova, with whom she won two titles in 2003.
-Her career-high doubles ranking was 15, which she achieved on 13 September 2004.
+She won four singles and eight doubles titles on the WTA Tour, and was briefly a doubles partner with Maria Sharapova, with whom she won two titles in 2003.
+Her career-high doubles ranking is 15, which she achieved on 13 September 2004.
 With Liezel Huber, she reached the 2004 US Open doubles quarterfinals, and at the 2011 Wimbledon Championships, she reached the women's doubles semifinal with Marina Erakovic.
 Her biggest individual success came in 2008, when she reached the singles quarterfinals at Wimbledon.

 In her career, Tanasugarn has defeated former and current No. 1 players, including Amélie Mauresmo, Jennifer Capriati, Jelena Janković, Dinara Safina and Simona Halep.
 She has also beaten French Open champion Iva Majoli.

 Tanasugarn has been regarded as a grass-court specialist; she won most matches on that surface including two WTA International titles.
 Tanasugarn at some point held the record of the most singles matches won on grass court among active players.
 As of 8 July 2013, she was second (with 84 wins) among active players, and 12th on the all-time list.

 Tanasugarn has also been a regular competitor for the Thailand Fed Cup team, helping the team join the World Group II in 2005 and 2006, after beating the teams of Australia and Croatia in their play-off matches.

 She received a law degree from Bangkok University in 2000.